tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [街边煎饼铺 Corner Crepe Co](https://www.yelp.ca/biz/corner-crepe-toronto): 4.9/5.
 It is near Univeristy of Toronto, worth to buy if you are in school, very cheap and they also provide you with free soy milk!

+[Ka Chi](https://kachikoreanrestauranttoronto.ca/index.html): 4.54/5.
+Normal underground korea food in Chinatown, can try it if you want eat Korea food when you are around Chinatown.

 [KaKa](https://kakaallyoucaneat.ca/): 4.3/5.
 Japanese AYCE, price is ok, worth to go if you are hungury!

+[Khao San Road](https://www.khaosanroad.ca/main): 4.4/5.
+Ok Thai food, I am living besides it, definitely will try for several times.

 [Kibo Sushi](kibosushi.com): 4.5/5.
 Especially for 36 Charlotte st one, I like the chicken cutlet or Salmon don, the quantity is awesome and the food is delicious, worth to buy if you live close by.
 It would be better if they have curry LOL.